1instinct/dna-docs/source/index.html.md

 # Introduction

-Welcome to the technical documentation for the Material Instinct LLC - DNA Boilerplate.<%= config[:host] %>
+Welcome to the technical documentation for the Material Instinct LLC - DNA Boilerplate.

 # Local installation (without Docker)

 The platform has 4 parts which need to be installed in this order:

 - DNA Admin
 - DNA Database
 - DNA API
 - DNA Frontend

 You will need access to each individual repository, or you will need to be added to an internal team with the appropriate access privileges.

-Requirements: ruby 2.6.2, rails 5.2.2, Postgres
+Requirements: ruby 2.6.2, rails 5.2.2, Postgres, node.js 10.16

 ## DNA Admin (Github repo: `dna-admin`)